ikeycode/libwildebeest/README.md

 Our goal is simple, centralise extensive patchwork that seeks to recreate libgcc_s/glibc compatibility in each program, instead of patching those into every single software package.
-Minor patching will of course be required to **integrate** libwildebeest, but as we've indicated, this is not a long-term solution.
-Upstream is where all issues eventually are solved.

 ## TODO